Hello future bridesmaids!

 What to Bring to a Dress Fitting

-For example, make sure to bring the shoes you plan to wear on the wedding day.
+Be sure to also bring the shoes you plan to wear on the wedding day.
 That’s the only way to ensure you’ll have the proper hemline.

 You should also bring or wear the undergarments you want to wear with the dress.
 A lot of bridesmaid styles already have built-in bra cups, but if you plan on wearing a bra, put it on when you try on the dress for the tailor.
 This way, you’ll get the perfect fit.

-If you plan on wearing any other shapewear, bring that too.
+If you think you might wear any other shapewear, bring that too.
 With the exception of glam (like jewelry and hair accessories), you should bring everything to the fitting that you’re going to wear on the big day.

 When Should You Have Alterations Done?